 Connection: Mediterranean Sea-Red Sea

 This 120 miles long canal is one of the most crucial shipping canals in the world.
 It is an artificial sea-level waterway in Egypt that was built between 1859 and 1869.
 Ferdinand De Lesseps and his team took ten years to build this canal.
 The Suez Canal reduces the travel time from the Indian Ocean to the Atlantic by 7000 km, basically a short link between the East and West for maritime trade.
-It has been recognized as one of the extensively used shipping routes in the world.
+It has been recognized as one of the most extensively used shipping routes in the world.

 Length: 82 km